juspay-blog/juspay-blog.github.com/_posts/2012-09-26-express-checkout-as-a-service.md

 #### Simple APIs

 Our foundation APIs are completely HTTP based.
 We have consciously designed the APIs to be very minimalistic.
 These APIs accept regular HTTP payload (form-url-encoded) and talk back in JSON.
-Listed below are our APIs to create an order and list cards pertaining to customer.

 <pre class="prettyprint linenums lang-html">